linebender/druid-widget-nursery/README.md

  - LazySwitcher : a widget like Switcher but the inner widget are created lazily on demand.
  - TooltipController : a convenient way to pop up text tooltips on mouse hover
  - OnMonitor : a helper widget for keeping subwindows from going outside the monitor bounds
+ - LiftFilter : a widget which filters a list for its inner widget.

 ## ProgressBar Improvements